umardraz/virtspace/README.md

 Virtspace
 =========

-Postfix vManager is a Web Based Management tool created for PostMMfix Mail Server Administration with PHP and MySQL
+Virtspace is a Web Based Management tool created for Linux KVM Administration with PHP-Libvirt and MongoDB

 What is it?
 ============

-The Postfix vManager provides an web based virtual mailbox administration system to allow Unix/Linux administrators to easily manage domains, parking domains, alias domain, mailboxes and forwardres.
-Postfix vManager is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.
+The Virtspace provides an web based linux KVM administration system to allow administrators to easily manage virtual machines, kvm servers, storages, virtual and bridge networks.
+Virtspace is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.

-Postfix vManager was written in PHP, It requires PHP 4 and above, Postfix, Dovecot and MySQL
+Virtspace was written in PHP, It requires PHP 4 and above, libvirt library for php and MongoDB as backend database.

 1. Features
 ===========